Introduction

 3. Private companies in certain areas

-• SOX compliance for private companies may be necessary, particularly if engaged in specific areas of financial reporting, extending the regulatory scope to comply with SOX provisions.
+• SOX regulatory compliance for private companies may be necessary, particularly if engaged in specific areas of financial reporting, extending the regulatory scope to comply with SOX provisions.

 • Notably, private companies planning an initial public offering (IPO) should prepare for SOX compliance ahead of going public.

-4. Accounting firms auditing for SOX
+4. Accounting firms auditing SOX

 • Accounting firms conducting audits for companies subject to SOX compliance are themselves regulated by SOX.